Chapter 10. A rather technical update, March 2021

 In 2001, another concept was introduced; the actuator of the BCD was totally implanted, rigidly connected to the skull.
 That actuator is connected to the externally sound processor by a transmission link.
 The first device on the market was the Bonebridge device.
 Huber et al. (2013) studying BCD devices in cadaver heads, measuring vibration of the cochlear promontory, concluded that the Bonebridge device was as effective as the standard Baha device (BP100).
 In agreement with that, Gerdes et al. (2016), comparing two groups of patients, one group using the Bonebridge and the other the percutaneous Baha, reported that aided threshold and several speech recognition scores were identical.
 Comparing the MPOs of the two devices (the standard Baha and the Bonebridge), a difference of 4 dB was seen in favor of the Baha (Chapter 2.3).

 As said before, all these MPO values are limited, restricting the patient’s dynamic range of hearing with the device.
 To deal with that, compression amplification is often used.
 In principle, compression amplification is advocated for patients with a limited dynamic hearing range caused by physiological factors.
 Compression can also be used to minimize the consequences of a limited dynamic range caused by a low MPO of the fitted device.
 However, the better option, instead of using compression, is to apply a more powerful BCD.
-Recently, another transcutaneous device with the actuator connected to the skull was introduced, the Osia device (Cochlear Company).
+Recently, another transcutaneous device with the actuator connected to the skull was introduced, the Osia device (Mylanus et al., 2020).
 This rather new device will be discussed soon on the website Snikimplants.nl.

 1.4 Active middle ear implants